 \section{Introduction}

 It is notorious that high-dimensional cosmological models suggest some explanations for open-ended problems in high-energy physics\cite{Bronnikov}.
-These models can give us, or suggest, interpretation on issues such as the problem related to the hierarchy \cite{LS,Arkani}, the origin of dark matter \cite{Arkani1}, the cosmological constant \cite{Chen}, and cosmic acceleration \cite{Khoury,sr}.
+These models can provide us with interpretations of open-ended issues in physics as the problem related to the hierarchy \cite{LS,Arkani}, the origin of dark matter \cite{Arkani1}, the cosmological constant \cite{Chen}, and cosmic acceleration \cite{Khoury,sr}.
 However, a simple alternative to understanding these cosmological models is to analyze the two-dimensional (2D) gravitational models \cite{Zhong}.
-In the last decades, the study of two-dimensional models has shown promising to understand the effects of quantum gravity \cite{Henneaux,Alwis}, gravitational collapse \cite{Vaz,Vaz1}, and black hole evaporation \cite{Callan,Bilal,Russo}.
+In the last decades, the study of two-dimensional models has shown promise and helped understand the effects of quantum gravity \cite{Henneaux,Alwis}, gravitational collapse \cite{Vaz,Vaz1}, and black hole evaporation \cite{Callan,Bilal,Russo}.
 More recently, the study of self-gravitating kinks in 2D dilaton gravity \cite{Zhong} has contributed to the return of the interest on these structures (for more applications, see Refs. \cite{Grumiller,Ishii,Hartman}).

-An immediate way to extend Einstein gravity in 2D is to introduce a dilation field with non-minimal coupling with the metric.
-Independently, Teitelboim \cite{Teitelboim} and Jackiw \cite{Jackiw} made an extension of Einstein's theory into 2D models.
-Soon after, an extension of the action of Jackiw-Titelboim was proposed by Mann, Morsink, Sikkema, and Steele (MMSS), in which the contribution of the cosmological constant is absent \cite{Mann}.
-In the MMSS model, the dilaton field has a dynamic term that leads to conservation of energy-momentum.
+An immediate way to extend Einstein's gravity in 2D is to introduce a dilaton field with non-minimal coupling with the metric.
+Immediately, Teitelboim \cite{Teitelboim} and Jackiw \cite{Jackiw} made an extension of Einstein's theory into 2D models.
+Soon after, an extension of the Jackiw-Teitelboim action, Mann, Morsink, Sikkema, and Steele (MMSS) proposed an approach in which the contribution of the cosmological constant is absent \cite{Mann}.
+In the MMSS model, the dilaton field has a dynamic term that leads to energy-momentum conservation.
 The MMSS action is

 The MMSS action is interpreted as a limit when $D\to 2$ for general relativity.
 The fact is that models governed by an MMSS-like action have been shown effective for studies of black hole chemistry and entropic gravity.
 On the other hand, the study of the dynamics of the matter field is still a little-frequented area.
 Motivated by these discussions, we will, throughout this work, study the dynamics of self-gravitating topological structures in two-dimensional dilaton gravity.